 Stop listening to each other talk about their life.
 Stop sharing.
 Let it all be about the job or the kids.
 Kill your friendship, kill the marriage.

-10. Hesitate to correct and Stop accepting correction.
+10. Hesitate to correct and stop accepting correction.

 Let pride set in.
 Resent any correction and ideas for improvement.
 Hate it every time your spouse points something wrong you've done.
-Take offense when she rebukes you for wrong attitude or behavior.
+Take offense when he or she rebukes you for wrong attitude or behavior.

 11. Be insensitive.